 Starting from MariaDB 10.1.15

-- ORDER BY optimizer takes multiple-equalities into account (MDEV-8989).
-This optimization is not enabled by default.
+- The ORDER BY optimizer takes multiple-equalities into account (MDEV-8989).
+This optimization is not enabled by default in MariaDB 10.1.
 You need to explicitly switch it ON by setting the optimizer_switch system variable, as follows:

 Comparison with MySQL 5.7